ferend/playchat/README.md

 ## Getting Started

-To get started with GameChat Connect, follow these steps:
+To get started with playchat, follow these steps:

 1. Clone this repository to your local machine.
 2. Install dependencies using `npm install`.